rokstrnisa/RokClock/README.markdown

 the program, or right-clicking a node in the user interface.
 Use middle-click to expand/collapse a parent node.

-Once a node is pressed (left click), the window is minimised (or disappears, depending on the configuration).
-The window re-appears at the specified interval is a semi-active state (default colour: blue).
-If a node is pressed (left click) within another the specified interval, the time elapsed since the window appeared will be counted towards the previous entry.
+Once a node is pressed (left click), the window is minimised (alternative behaviour is possible --- see below).
+The window re-appears at the specified interval in a semi-active state (default colour: blue).
+If a node is pressed (left click) within another specified interval, the time elapsed since the window appeared will be counted towards the previous entry.

-If the task should be stopped or changed before the end of the interval, you can maximise the program, and click on the STOP button or a different task, respectively.
+If the task should be stopped or changed before the end of the interval, you can maximise the program (if minimised), and click on the STOP button or a different task, respectively.

 The program generates a simple CSV log, where each entry roughly corresponds to each node clicked.
 The order used is: